jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Reconstructing the Phylogenetic Tree
 ------------------------------------

 The last step in reconstruction is to reconstruct fragments for the phylogenetic tree.
-Unfortunately, if the reference sequences cannot be resolved, the phylogenetic tree cannot simply be inherieted from the database.
-So, we need to reconstruct a new phylognetic tree.
+Unfortunately, if the reference sequences cannot be resolved, the phylogenetic tree cannot simply be inherited from the database.
+So, we need to reconstruct a new phylogenetic tree.
 We handle sequences in two ways.

 1. Any database sequence which could full resolved can keep it’s position in the reference tree
-2. Sequences which can’t be resolved need to handled somehow.
+2. Sequences which can’t be resolved need to be handled somehow.

 We could randomly select a sequence to map the reconstructed region to.
-However, that might not work when there are several sequences that got combine.
-So, instead, if we can’t resolve the database sequence, we calculate a concensus sequence from the combined data, extract them over the regions we were able to map, and then those concensus sequences can be inserted into a phylogenetic reference backbone using SEPP or something similar.
+However, that might not work when there are several sequences that got combined.
+So, instead, if we can’t resolve the database sequence, we calculate a consensus sequence from the combined data, extract them over the regions we were able to map, and then those consensus sequences can be inserted into a phylogenetic reference backbone using SEPP or something similar.

 ..
 Note::

-	Sucessful reconstruction requires that the ids in the database you used as your reference for reconstruction and the database you’re using for alignment are the same.
+	Successful reconstruction requires that the ids in the database you used as your reference for reconstruction and the database you’re using for alignment are the same.
 Make sure that you are using the same database release version and the same level of sequence identity

-So, our first step is to reconstruct the concensus fragments from sequences that could not be resolved.
+So, our first step is to reconstruct the consensus fragments from sequences that could not be resolved.

 .. code-block:: shell